kamranahmedse/developer-roadmap/src/data/question-groups/react/react.md

     topics:
       - 'Core'
       - 'Beginner'
-  - question: What are `use client` and `use server` Directives in React 18?
+  - question: What are `use client` and `use server` directives?
-    answer: In React 18, `use client` and `use server` are directives.
-The `use client` directive marks source files whose components are intended to execute only on the client.
+    answer: The `use client` directive marks source files whose components are intended to execute only on the client.
 Conversely, `use server` marks server-side functions that can be invoked from client-side code.
     topics:
-      - 'Core'
+      - 'SSR'
       - 'Intermediate'
   - question: Can you use hooks in Server Components?
     answer: No, hooks are not supported in Server Components.
 Hooks are a client-side feature and are not supported in Server Components.
 However, you can use hooks in client components and import them into Server Components.
     topics:
-      - 'Core'
+      - 'SSR'
       - 'Intermediate'
 ---